RushilBhatt/Data-Analytics/Tableau/Universal Analytics Demo Data  Dashboard/README.md

 ### **Insights Discovered**

 #### **Revenue Distribution**
-Most revenue is concentrated in Calfornia, Washington & New York, leaving the middle of the country mostly untapped.
+Most revenue is concentrated in Calfornia, Washington, Texas & New York, leaving the middle of the country mostly untapped.

 #### **Order Volume**
 California is the powerhouse.
 It recorded 9,230 transactions, nearly 5x more than the next closest state, New York.